 9:59 a.m.
-Caller states they taken.

-purchase.
-The caller resive and made a threat beder his sweatshirt and on his hands and face; face dethe lock was cut.
-Referred from the message board is in the playground.
-Report have been trying to reach a 5:15 p.m.
+Caller states they taken. have been trying to reach a 5:15 p.m.
 Caller reporting male who still has a key to that his cousin came to his one of the schools; he was house with a baseball bat supposed to return the key and was threatening him. by noon on Monday, and he When he got the phone to has not done so as of yet. call the police, the cousin Caller requesting an officer took off and stated that he attempt to make contact was going to be back when and get the key.
 Officer at- their grandmother wasn't tempted to make contact; home.
-Officer advises they made contact with the in-10:21 a.m.
-Caller from volved party and advised Third Street states some- him to stay away from the mother; story is unclear, advised him again to stop 11:18 p.m.
-Suspicious per- contacting the other party.
+Officer advises they no answer at the door.

+10:21 a.m.
+Caller from volved party and advised Third Street states some- him to stay away from the one took her brand-new caller, and he agreed.
+He silver and black bicycle did not have a baseball bat cover sometime between in his possession.
+Officer 6:30 and 8 a.m.
+Referred to spoke with caller and his